Tom Mchale tries to answer that age-old question: If you buy the wrong barrel length will you fail to ever hit another target?

 There was one anomaly that stumped me a little.
 Notice that the American Eagle 55-grain FMJ ammo INCREASED velocity when I moved to the shorter 18-inch barrel from the 20-inch version.
 I figured this was a measurement error.
 Since it’s practice ammo, the velocity varies more than with match ammo, so I shot a ton more.
 Guess what?
 No change in results.
 Average velocity was always greater, with this specific ammo, when fired from the 18-inch barrel as compared to the 20-inch one.
 Weird science?

 There are some interesting observations if we take a closer look at the numbers.
 You see the following effect with all three ammo types, but let’s zero in on the Norma Match Ammo since the velocities in any rifle are consistent.
-When moving from a 20-inch barrel to the 18-inch, the velocity decreased by about 52 feet per second.
+When moving from a 20-inch barrel to an 18-inch, the velocity decreased by about 52 feet per second.
 If we assume things are linear, that equates to 25 feet per second per inch of barrel length.
 If you’ve heard the “rules of thumb” about velocity and barrel length, that’s about what we would expect.

 Now look at the difference between the 18-inch and 16-inch barrels.
 Velocity decreases by nearly 100 feet per second or 50 feet per second per inch.

 That’s a big change, right?
-It’s not a fluke as we see similarly dramatic drop offs with the other two ammo types as well.
+It’s not a fluke as we see similarly dramatic drop-offs with the other two ammo types as well.

 So why does this happen?
 It’s almost certainly not because the “powder didn’t have enough room to burn.”
 Generally speaking, all the powder THAT IS GOING TO BURN does, in fact, burn in the first few inches of barrel length.
 What it does tell us is that the gas cloud is still expanding faster than the volume of the barrel is increasing when the bullet exits a 16-inch barrel.
 In other words, pressure is still building when we run out of barrel in the 16-inch rifle, so some of that pressure is wasted.
 There is one other variable that probably contributes to this difference.